20lives/dmote/doc/options.md

 ##### Parameter `top-width`

 The width in mm of the negative space at its top.
-Its width at the bottom is defined by the keycap.
+Its width at the bottom is defined by keycap geometry.

 ##### Parameter `margin`